-When defining your charity's investment objectives, consider your overall financial position and your short- and long-term financial commitments.
+When defining your charity's investment objectives, consider your overall financial position and your short and long-term financial commitments.
 Include other policies as part of this exercise, particularly those relating to financial risk and reserves.
 You may wish to include details about:

-- overall return expectations - preference between capital growth and income - future spending commitments the portfolio will fund - any 'restricted' funds where a donor has imposed restrictions on when you can use them.
+- overall return expectations - preference between capital growth and income - future spending commitments the portfolio will fund - where income generation dominates, can the charity use capital to meet its objectives if required? - any 'restricted' funds where a donor has imposed restrictions on when you can use them.